MatthewShelby/blockitop/README.md

 ## Documentation

-For detailed information about Blockitop's functionality, usage instructions, and contract details, refer to the [Blockitop Project Documentation](link-to-your-documentation).
+For detailed information about Blockitop's functionality, usage instructions, and contract details, refer to the [https://blocki.top]([link-to-your-documentation](https://blocki.top/info)).

 ## Smart Contract